 At first glance, my family seems fairly traditional.
 We’ve been married fifteen years, have three children, a house in the burbs, and, yes, a dog.
 But if you take a second look, you’ll notice a few things that are not so stereotypical.
 Our kids are biracial, I’m an engineer with a background in lab automation, and about two years ago we decided to move across the country, saying goodbye to friends, family, and life as we knew it.

 But as we all know, opportunities arise when you least expect them.
 My husband’s work needed someone in Alberta, and they said pretty please with a promotion to sweeten the deal.
-So we prepped our children, broke the news to our family, hired the best realtor in Bloor West, and started packing.
+So we prepped our children, broke the news to our family, we thoroughly researched online using websites like Rate-My-Agent and others that expanded our reach into different states and even into Canada, finally hired the best realtor in Bloor West, made sure to hire an SUV shipping company (like Cars Relo) since we didn’t want to drive to our new home considering how far it was and started packing.
+We had a lot of stuff, so we knew we needed to have a moving company help us with our belongings.
+Fortunately, you can find a Moving company just by searching online, so this was certainly an easy step.

 Calgary would have been my last choice had we been given any other option.
 We’d only visited once and it was an awful vacation, for reasons entirely unrelated to the city itself.
 Even if I was able to put that former baggage aside, there was another problem: THE COLD.
 To say that I have never been a winter person would be an understatement.
 I was born in South Africa and never truly adapted, preferring instead to hibernate and dream of becoming a snowbird just as soon as we could afford it.
 So you can imagine my surprise when, as moving day approached, I jumped on the bandwagon and got excited.
 Our family decided that this move cemented a new motto: embrace everything.
 From the stampede gear, we bought immediately after landing, to the ski gear we bought as soon as we saw those first snowflakes (in September!), life in Calgary has been one amazing adventure, and we all feel lucky to be here.